 Epsy Campbell Barr is a black Costa Rican politician and trained economist.
 In 2000 she became one of the founders of the Citizen’s Action Party (CAP), a group of leftist politicians who challenged the then ruling political party.
 She later ran for President of Costa Rica in 2010 and 2014 under the CAP banner.
-Campbell Barr is currently a member of the Costa Rican Legislative Assembly.
+On May 8, 2018 Campbell Barr became the Vice President of Costa Rica when her running mate, Carlos Alvarado Quesada, won the presidential election.
+As Vice President she is the highest ranking black elected official in Central America.
+Campbell Barr also served as the Minister of Foreign Affairs for Costa Rica from May 8, 2018 to December 11, 2018.
+She is a former member of the Costa Rican Legislative Assembly.

 Epsy Campbell Barr, the granddaughter of Jamaican emigrants to Costa Rica, was born on July 4, 1963 to Shirley Barr Aird and Luis Campbell in the capital city of San Jose.
 She comes from a family of five daughters and two sons.
 As a young university student, Campbell Barr married and had her two daughters, Narda and Tanisha.
 She lived in the Caribbean for ten years but returned to Costa Rica, graduating as an economist from the Latin University of Costa Rica (1998).
 She also has an M.A. in Development Cooperation from the Foundation for Cultural and Social Science in Spain (2008).